-- 3. PNB acknowledges that the integration of ESG considerations into decision-making processes is pivotal for the enhancement of long-term value creation and risk management.
+3. PNB acknowledges that the integration of ESG considerations into decision-making processes is pivotal for the enhancement of long-term value creation and risk management.
 Consequently, we hold the expectation that investee companies will diligently incorporate ESG factors into their corporate governance, strategic planning, and investment decisions.
-To align with our stance above, PNB actively incorporates ESG considerations within its voting process. - 4.
-PNB is committed to promoting fair compensation as a cornerstone of an inclusive and equitable workplace, where every employee has the opportunity to thrive.
-To support this commitment, we have implemented the Living Wage Framework along with a competitive benefits package for PNB's own workforce, which ensures our employees receive a wage that not only meets their basic needs but also supports a decent standard of living, encompassing essentials such as food, housing, transportation, and other vital expenses.
-To this end, we encourage our investee companies to actively consider adopting a living wage, progressively where necessary, as we believe this would foster a broader culture of fair compensation across our investee companies.

-Notes
+To align with our stance above, PNB actively incorporates ESG considerations within its voting process.

+Notes:

-- 1 Net-zero ambition: Investee companies should articulate their long-term commitment to achieving net zero emissions by 2050 or sooner.
-This long-term commitment should cover both direct and indirect emissions across the company's value chain. - 2 Net-zero strategies: Companies should provide a comprehensive plan outlining the steps they will take to achieve their net zero ambitions as well as interim emission reduction targets.
-Companies should also consider potential risks and opportunities associated with the transition and provide strategies to mitigate those risks and capitalize on the opportunities. - 3 NSRF: National Sustainability Reporting Framework.
-It was launched in Malaysia on September 24, 2024, to enhance the alignment of sustainability reporting with the International Financial Reporting Standards (IFRS) Sustainability Disclosure Standards issued by the International Sustainability Standards Board (ISSB). - 4 Biodiversity: This includes the identification and management of ecosystem services and nature-related issues
+1 Net-zero ambition: Investee companies should articulate their long-term commitment to achieving net zero emissions by 2050 or sooner.
+This long-term commitment should cover both direct and indirect emissions across the company's value chain.

+2 Net-zero strategies: Companies should provide a comprehensive plan outlining the steps they will take to achieve their net zero ambitions as well as interim emission reduction targets.
+Companies should also consider potential risks and opportunities associated with the transition and provide strategies to mitigate those risks and capitalize on the opportunities.

-Board of Directors
+3 TCFD: Task Force on Climate-Related Financial Disclosures

+4 SASB: Sustainability Accounting Standards Board

+5 ISSB: International Sustainability Standards Board